 “It’s pretty darn accurate because we’re essentially letting Google’s algorithms do the work for us.
 We simply scale the likelihood of ranking for one term if you rank for another.
 For example, a close variation or misspelling.
 We do this by analyzing what keywords a URL ranks for as opposed to a root domain overall.
 If a URL ranks for X term, they may also rank for that close variation or misspelling.
 Now, when you see similar patterns among multiple URLs, it only serves to strengthen the belief that they’re semantically related.”

 There’s a lot of misinformation about the role of “keywords” today.
 Historically, search engines were reliant on variants of words, but today the Web is about more complex, semantic relationships, and Google is leading the charge.
 Writing topic modeling algorithms seen in enterprise software or in Google Hummingbird requires intelligence associated with a rocket scientist.
 Using techniques and software to actually do topic modeling does not require a PhD!
 It does, however, help if you have a lot of experience in content planning and SEO.
 If you are using non-enterprise software, you’ll need a process to string topics together across your website.
-Or, hire an SEO that uses advanced tactics with the software tools.
+Or, hire an SEO expert that uses advanced tactics with the software tools.